Limitless (TV series)

 Limitless is an American comedy-drama television series that aired on CBS for one season from 2015 to 2016.
 It is a continuation of the 2011 film of the same name, and takes place four years after the film's events.
 The series stars Jake McDorman as Brian Finch, who samples a mysterious nootropic drug, which unlocks the full potential of the human brain and gives its user enhanced mental faculties.

 Limitless premiered on CBS on September 22, 2015 to mixed reviews from critics.
 After a single 22-episode season that ended on April 26, 2016, showrunner Craig Sweeny announced that CBS cancelled the series.

 Premise

-Brian Finch, a 28-year-old burnout and struggling writer, is introduced to NZT-48, a miracle drug that gives him access to every neuron in his brain.
+Brian Finch, a 28-year-old burnout and struggling musician, is introduced to NZT-48, a miracle drug that gives him access to every neuron in his brain.
 For twelve hours after taking the pill, he becomes the smartest person in the world, able to perfectly recall every detail of his life and capable of prodigious leaps of intuition and reasoning.
 With the mysterious US Senator Eddie Morra providing him with an immunity shot to counteract NZT's deadly side effects, Brian uses his enhanced abilities to help FBI Special Agent Rebecca Harris.
 The FBI does not know about the shot and Brian has to struggle to keep both worlds separate.